DjangoGirls/tutorial/django_urls/README.md

     url(r'^admin/', include(admin.site.urls)),

-It means that for every url that starts with `admin/` Django will find a corresponding view.
+It means that for every url that starts with `admin/` Django will find a corresponding *view*.
 In this case we're including a lot of admin urls so it isn't all packed into this small file -- it's more readable and cleaner.

 ## Regex

 Do you wonder how Django matches URLs to views?
 Well, this part is tricky.
 Django uses `regex` -- regular expressions.
-Regex has a a lot (a lot!) of rules that forms a search pattern.
+Regex has a lot (a lot!) of rules that forms a search pattern.
 It is not so easy to understand so we won't worry about it today and you'll definitely get to know them in the future.
 Today we will only use the ones we need.

 ## Your first Django url!

 Time to create our first urls!
-We want http://127.0.0.1:8000/ to be a homepage of our blog and display a list posts.
+We want http://127.0.0.1:8000/ to be a homepage of our blog and display a list of posts.

 We also want to keep `mysite/mysite/urls.py` file clean, so we will import urls from our `blog` application to main `mysite/mysite/urls.py` file.
-Go ahead, delete comment lines and add a line that will import `blog.urls` into main url (`''`).
+Go ahead, delete comment lines (lines started with `#`) and add a line that will import `blog.urls` into main url (`''`).

 Your `mysite/mysite/urls.py` file should now look like this: